TheYoBots/Blog/content/posts/Resolve-Conflicts.md

 Understanding how to resolve conflicts might be difficult, so I'll try to explain it the best way I can over here.

-Once you have got your PR in your terminal it will mrntion that files `x, y, z, etc...` have merge conflicts.
+Once you have gotten your PR in your terminal it will mention that files `x, y, z, etc...` (file names) have merge conflicts.
 You have to keep all these files in mind because your PR will never get pushed to your repository unless you manually resolve all merge conflicts in all files that have them.

-If you are using gitpod, as soon as you get your PR from your repository, a bunch of files will have symbols on them (like `C or M or U`).
+If you are using gitpod, as soon as you get your PR from your repository, a bunch of files will have symbols on them (like `C` or `M` or `U`).
 The files that have conflicts are the files with the symbol `C`.
-Only the files with this label are relevant here as these are the file that have merge conflicts. (`M` means can be merged and `U` means has been added, you might not see all symbols).
+Only the files with this label are relevant here as these are the file that have merge conflicts. (`M` means that the file can be merged and `U` means that the file has been added, you might not see all symbols).

 Now you'll have to open all files with merge conflicts and resolve conflicts.
 But how do I know where are the conflicts and how to understand them and resolve them?
 This is what I'll be mentioning below.